 A bubble inevitably forms when two things coincide: hope of private gain, backed up by socialized risk.
 These unsophisticated debtors believe there is certain gain from borrowed money and the risk can be avoided.
 Gain is easily pictured in tangible form (a bigger house, faster car, fancier clothes), while risk is an abstraction that that requires cold, logical tools.
 That gain without risk makes no rational sense is not in the field of vision when the pictures blind the mind.
 No need for new words: “greed” will do.
 The common people are no less greedy than the shadowy bankers.
 Never search for a secret conspiracy of wall-street wolverines when obvious culprits are milling about.

-These are the same common people who vote yes for every social benefit, and no for every tax.
-American entitlements are nothing other than a bubble.
-A synonym for this pathology is: voting your interest.
+These are the same common people who vote yes for every social benefit, and no for every tax, which builds an American social safety net which is nothing other than a bubble.
+A synonym for this pathology is: “voting your interest”.

 This financial analysis is widely understood.
 We all know there are massive unfunded liabilities in the American system.
 But we insist on putting this long-term structural problem down to to some hidden minority (the conspiracy mind) or to some cognitive deficit on the part of the voters.
 Populists on the left and right differ on who the hidden manipulators are, and they fight over who to blame, but they share the exact same bad logic in the service of the exact same external locus-of-control.
 And anthropological optimists on the left think that voters just need to be educated on their interests, and then we’ll tax everyone enough to fund the commitments we made ourselves.